EnixCoda/github-code-review-notifier/README.md

 ## How to set up

-1. Add a Webhook in your GitHub repo.
+1. Add a Webhook in your GitHub repo (set content type to `application/json`).

 1. Customize your Slack workspace, create a Slack App with `Incoming Webhooks` and `Slash Commands` enabled.
 For the later one, its `name` should be set to `link`.